 Artists use the time as they wish.

 NOTE: Climbing stairs is required to enter the apartments, which are located on the 2nd and 3rd floors of a walk-up building.
-If you are not able to use stairs, please contact us immediately so as to discuss alternate accommodations.
+If you are not able to use stairs, please contact us immediately so we can discuss alternate accommodations.

 The private studios come with work-tables, chairs, easels, and clamp lights & shop lights, as well as a supply closet with basic tools.
 Residents can make use of a basement shop area if they bring their own power tools, but the main private studio area is for quiet work (and there is not suitable ventilation for oil painting).